ISISComputingGroup/ibex_developers_manual/Reflectometry-Configuration.md

         - `jack_rear_z`: distance to the rear jack on the bench from the pivot
         - `initial_table_angle`: initial table angle (the natural angle of the beam)
         - `pivot_to_beam`: distance from the pivot of the bench to the beam
+        - `min_angle_for_slide`: is the angle below which the slide will not move any further.
+This does not include the initial table angle, (e.g. on POLREF it is 0)
+        - `max_angle_for_slide`: is the angle above which the slide will not move any further.
+This does not include the initial table angle, (e.g. on POLREF it is 4.8)

 ### Theta Angle to/of Special Method